Section G. Communications

 G2.
 Social media guidelines

-In this digital age where communities are forming online, we need to be part of the conversation and I would urge churches to look at ways to use social media platforms like Facebook, Twitter and Instagram.
+In this digital age where communities are forming online, we need to be part of the conversation and we would urge churches to look at ways to use social media platforms like Facebook, Twitter and Instagram.

 Social media offers a great number of opportunities for the church, but there are also risks involved.